-Dependency mangagers like Bundler, Yarn, and Go's module system allow specifying dependencies from private Git repositories.
+Dependency mangagers like Bundler, Yarn, and Go's module system allow you to specify dependencies from private Git repositories.
 This makes it easier for teams to share code without requiring separate package hosting.
 Authentication typically happens over SSH.
-It's possible manage SSH keys using Semaphore's secrets to authenticate to private Git repositories.
-This article walks you through the process.
+You can manage SSH keys using Semaphore secrets to authenticate with private Git repositories.

-You'll need to generate an SSH key and associate it directly with the project or a user who has access to that project.
+You'll need to generate an SSH key and associate it directly with the project or a user who has access to it.
 First, generate a new public/private key pair on your local machine:

 ssh-keygen -t rsa -f id_rsa_semaphoreci